Mntry/Pay/INTEGRATING.md

-#Integrating to Monetary's Credit Gateway
+#Testing Your Integration to Monetary's Credit Gateway

 ###Submit the following transactions with the specified parameters: